-Merida Initiative and Southwest Border Gun Trafficking
+Mérida Initiative and Southwest Border Gun Trafficking

-On the southwest border with Mexico, firearms violence has spiked sharply in recent years as drug trafficking organizations have reportedly vied for control of key smuggling corridors into the United States.
+On the Southwest border with Mexico, firearms violence has spiked sharply in recent years as drug trafficking organizations have reportedly vied for control of key smuggling corridors into the United States.
 In March 2008, President Felipe Calderón called on the United States to increase its efforts to suppress gun trafficking from the United States into Mexico.
-As part of the Merida Initiative,80 the House passed a bill (H.R.
+As part of the Mérida Initiative, the House passed a bill (H.R.
 6028) that would authorize to be appropriated over three years, for FY2008 through FY2010, a total of \$73.5 million to increase ATF resources dedicated to stemming illegal gun trafficking into Mexico.
 Similar authorizations were included in S. 2867, H.R.
 5863, and H.R.
 5869.
+In the 111th Congress, similar bills have been introduced (S. 205, H.R.
+495, H.R.
+1448, and H.R.
+1867).